MaterializeInc/materialize/doc/developer/cloudtest.md

 See the examples in `test/clustertest/test_smoke.py`.

-The tests folow pytest conventions:
+The tests follow pytest conventions:

 ```python
 from materialize.cloudtest.app.materialize_application import MaterializeApplication